Is Sparkling Water Safe? Truth About Carbonated Water

 Is Sparkling Water Safe Truth About Carbonated Water

-Water is necessary for the best possible function of the human body.
-In contrast to our ancestors, we are not restricted to plain water to satisfy our thirst.
 Today, we can choose numerous sorts and tastes of water.
-But do these various assortments give similar hydration to the body as regular water?
+But do these various assortments give the body similar hydration to regular water?
 Is it accurate to say that they are all healthy?

 Sparkling waters are the most recent health trend, giving all the bubbly refreshment of a soda with none of those dreaded calories.
 Today, Americans drink as much as 170 million gallons of sparkling water every year, and its fame has flooded to the point that The Guardian named it "little short of a religion among Millenials."